ptarroso/map-phylo-div/README.md

 So, future versions will:

 * rely on GBIF Maps API
-* provide more diversity metrics related to the phylogenies (evolutionary distinctivness, phylogenetic endemicity, etc)
+* provide more diversity metrics related to the phylogenies (evolutionary distinctiveness, phylogenetic endemism, etc)
-* export results to a comon GIS format
+* export results to a common GIS format